 Certifications of knowledge of the Italian language (CELI) are certificates of the general Italian for schooled adults.
-Through the CELI, skills and abilities of the use of the Italian language are attested, and can be used in the field of work and study.
+Through the CELI, skills, and abilities of the use of the Italian language are attested and can be used in the field of work and study.
 In addition to the traditional CELI certifications, there are also the CELI Immigrati (immigrants) and CELI Adolescenti (adolescents).
-The CELI Immigrati is intended for foreign citizens who immigrated to italy, it is also available to students with very little education.
+The CELI Immigrati is intended for foreign citizens who immigrated to Italy, it is also available to students with very little education.
 The CELI Adolescenti is aimed at children between the age of 13 and 17.

 The differences between these two types of certifications are different textual genres and tasks without changes within the exam.
 The CELIs are adapted to the levels of the Common European Framework of Reference (CEFR), so they are divided into six levels:

 - CELI Impatto (Level A1 of the CEFR) – basic level for foreigners without any knowledge of the Italian language. » Check your Italian language level, take our A1 Italian test

 - CELI 2 (Level B1 of the CEFR) – intermediate level useful to master the language without too much strain. » Check your Italian language level, take our B1 Italian test

 - CELI 4 (Level C1 of the CEFR) – advanced level – can understand and produce long and complex pieces and conversations. » Check your Italian language level, take our C1 Italian test

-- CELI 5 (Level C2 of the CEFR) – level of command of the language in complex situations.
+- CELI 5 (Level C2 of the CEFR) – a level of command of the language in complex situations.

-The Ministry of Education, University and Research (MIUR) recognizes the CELI 3 as a valid certificate of knowledge of the Italian language for the purpose of studying at University in Italy, while the CELI 4 and the CELI 5 confirm an equal knowledge of the Italian language to Italian students.
+The Ministry of Education, University and Research (MIUR) recognize the CELI 3 as a valid certificate of knowledge of the Italian language for the purpose of studying at a University in Italy, while the CELI 4 and the CELI 5 confirm an equal knowledge of the Italian language to Italian students.

 (Italian Certificate as a Foreign Language)

-Created by the University of Siena, the CILS certification attests one’s linguistic-communicative competence in Italian as their second language.
-The CILS Certification is the first Italian language certification to have applied six levels of linguistic-communicative competence from the Common European Framework of Reference and to have offered specific certifications for foreign workers in Italy.
+Created by the University of Siena, the CILS certification attests to one’s linguistic-communicative competence in Italian as their second language.
+The CILS certification is the first Italian language certification to have applied six levels of linguistic-communicative competence from the Common European Framework of Reference and to have offered specific certifications for foreign workers in Italy.

 So there are 6 levels of CILS certifications:

-- CILS A1 (Level A1 of the CEFR): children module, adolescent module, module for integration in Italy, adult module
+- CILS A1 (Level A1 of the CEFR): children module, adolescent module, a module for integration in Italy, adult module

-- CILS A2 (Level A2 of the CEFR): children module, adolescent module, module for integration in Italy, adult module
+- CILS A2 (Level A2 of the CEFR): children module, adolescent module, a module for integration in Italy, adult module

 - CILS One (Level B1 of the CEFR): adult module, adolescent module